-This Resources section of our website includes our image galleries, details about some of Maxwell’s scientific achievements, links to audio and video resources and downloads of documents and papers by and about Maxwell.
+This Resources section of our website includes details about some of Maxwell’s scientific achievements, links to audio and video resources and downloads of documents and papers by and about Maxwell.
 Also here you will find the archive of Newsletters from the Foundation, and links to our affiliates and other websites relating to James Clerk Maxwell.
 Please use the navigation bar to explore what we have.

 Both the galleries and the downloads include information on Maxwell’s remarkable family.
 You may like to ponder on the origins of his genius and the fact that no fewer than twelve relatives of James Clerk Maxwell FRS, FRSE were themselves Fellows of the Royal Society of Edinburgh, or the Royal Society in London, or both.